laszlocph/gimlet-documentation/src/pages/docs/learn-more/gimlet-compared-to.md

 Vercel is one of the most popular platforms to host frontend applications.
 It's easy to use with great UX.
 However, it doesn't support containerized runtimes.

-Gimlet is designed to offer Vercel-like experience of hosting all kinds of applications with fixed rates, as well.
+Gimlet is designed to offer Vercel-like experience of hosting all kinds of containerized applications with fixed rates, as well.
 Deployments take place on Kubernetes clusters, to prevent vendor lock-in.

 ### Netlify

 Netlify is another popular platform to host containerized frontend apps.
 Compared to Vercel, it offers more flexibility for commercial use.

-Gimlet compared to Netlify is more flexible as you can deploy any application from a git repository and several container registries.
+Gimlet compared to Netlify is more flexible as you can deploy any containerized application from a git repository, not just front end applications.

 ### Fly.io

 Fly.io is popular for providing high-availability hosting services of containerized applications.
-It supports its own container registry.
+Recently they started to focus on Kubernetes, too.

-Gimlet is suitable for users looking for scalable hosting with testing capabilities attached, fixed pricing and multiple container registries supported.
+Gimlet is suitable for users who'd like to use their own infrastructure.
+Gimlet was also designed to be a Kubernetes native tool that unifies the open-source tooling of the orchestrator.

 ### Railway

 Railway is a platform that offers a wide range of deployment capabilities for all kinds of applications and utilizes their in-house Nixpacks tool to build images.
-Railway supports Docker Hub and GitHub Container Registry.

-Compared to Railway, Gimlet supports **multiple registries, including...** and deploys applications to Kubernetes clusters to leave room for migrating services.
+Compared to Railway, Gimlet is a bring-your-own infrastructure deployment tool that utilizes Kubernetes as the underlying technology to achieve this.

 ### Render

 Render is a deployment platform that covers the most common use cases of deploying applications.
 It offers deployments to Kubernetes clusters hosted by Render.

-While Gimlet offers straightforward, fixed pricing, Render applies some usage based rates.
-You can also connect any Kubernetes cluster to Gimlet.
+In the meantime, Gimlet offers deployments to any Kubernetes cluster you use.

 ### In-house developer platforms